 Squid ink pasta is popular throughout Italy and one of our favourite dishes of this variety involves spaghetti in a squid ink sauce.
 Known in Italian as Spaghetti al Nero di Seppia, this delicacy is often enjoyed in coastal towns stretching all the way from Sicilia, in the far south, to Veneto in the north east.
 The use of squid ink - or often cuttlefish ink - in Italian cuisine was first developed in the homes of fishermen and their families to ensure that none of their catch went to waste.
 Now inky pasta sauces - and even pasta dough which incorporates squid ink - have become a luxury served in some of the finest seafood restaurants in the country.

-The dark black ink, very dramatic in its appearance, has a fresh, clean flavour with briny undertones; perfect for adding body to your pasta dish.
+The dark black squid ink, very dramatic in its appearance, has a fresh, clean flavour with briny undertones; perfect for adding body to your pasta dish.
 It is also rich in nutrients, packed with iron and antioxidants, and many claim that it has positive immune-boosting effects, making it an ideal ingredient to experiment with in your winter cooking.

 What is squid ink?